 Of course, one of the main reasons anyone buys art is because it makes them feel something.

-The perfectly painted 'lavender flower' mentioned earlier may give one person a feeling of calm, respite, memories of days on the farm, while another person sees it as uninspired, cookie-cutter, flea market art.
+A perfectly painted lavender flower may give one person a feeling of calm, respite, memories of days on the farm, while another person sees it as uninspired, cookie-cutter, flea market art.
 In that sense, art is very subjective.
-Each unique person feels their own unique reaction to it.
+Each individual feels their own unique reaction to it.

 It's when a work of art resonates with a whole generation that collectors may perk up.
 Whether the emotions stirred are positive or negative, the 'stirring' is what pulls attention.